SeakyLuo/RandomMenu/README.md

 An Android app that records your cooking list.

 # TODO
-1. Multiple images.

-3. Card swipe control.
+1. Card swipe control.

-4. Improve card animation.
+2. Improve card animation.

-5. Image zoom in/out

 # TO FIX
-2. Better swipe tab pager.
+1. Improve image zoom in/out

-3. Share bug.
+2. Share bug.